rzr/webthing-node/docs/README.md

 ```

 ### USING NODEJS: ###

-For debuging purposes, code is also compatible with nodejs but with stubbed IO function,
+For debugging purposes, code is also compatible with nodejs but with stubbed IO functions,
 in longer term I plan to align iotjs API for IO modules for node.

 TODO: upstream into webthing-node (reusable part)

 * https://github.com/TizenTeam/GpiO

 ### EXTRA: USING SENSORS AND ACTUATORS: ###